MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 This baseline reference architecture provides workload-agnostic guidance and recommendations for configuring Azure Stack HCI 23H2 and later infrastructure to ensure a reliable platform that can deploy and manage highly available, virtualized, and containerized workloads.
 This architecture describes the resource components and cluster design choices for the physical nodes that provide local compute, storage, and networking features.
 It also describes how to use Azure services to simplify and streamline the day-to-day management of Azure Stack HCI.

 This architecture is a starting point for how to use the storage switched network design to deploy a multinode Azure Stack HCI cluster.
 The workload applications deployed on an Azure Stack HCI cluster should be well architected.
-Well-architected workload applications must be deployed using multiple instances (_high availability_) of any critical workload services and have appropriate business continuity and disaster recovery (BCDR) controls in place, such as regular backups and disaster recovery failover capabilities.
+Well-architected workload applications must be deployed using multiple instances (or high availability) of any critical workload services and have appropriate business continuity and disaster recovery (BCDR) controls in place, such as regular backups and disaster recovery failover capabilities.
 To focus on the HCI infrastructure platform, these workload design aspects are intentionally excluded from this article.

 For more information about guidelines and recommendations for the five pillars of the Azure Well-Architected Framework, see the [Azure Stack HCI Well-Architected Framework service guide](/azure/well-architected/service-guides/azure-stack-hci).